MindBody is great if you have lots of time and money.

 PocketSuite would like to help you take the suit off.

 MindBody charges 3x to 6x more than other business apps for the health and wellness industry, How else can they pay for expensive onboarding classes and instructors.
 The fact that an average user has to dedicate 4 to 5 hours on average to learn the basics is extreme.
 If you are a Pro that has lots of clients, but no time to figure it all out, don’t invest resources in a solution that will require a lot of time and ongoing effort to maintain.
 You need something that is designed for your existing workflow, requires minimal setup, and automates all of the repetitive tasks that you do every day to schedule clients and collect payment.

 There is no denying that the world is going mobile.
 To meet client expectations for speed, transparency, and predictably you need to have systems that enable clients to book you from anywhere, at anytime, on any device.
 By definition, desktop solutions don’t make the cut.
 You don’t have access to them when you are in the field or in session with clients (which is everyday for most of the day).
 You need to be able to do anything from confirm a booking request, charge a card, look up a client’s payment history, and send a contract at a moment’s notice.
 When you go mobile, everything comes together.
 The simplicity of scheduling messages and follow ups with clients is literally a game changer.
 Mobile helps professionals build deeper, stickier, longer, and more loyal client relationships.

 Try PocketSuite today… simplify your daily booking, payments, and client messaging.
 Automate your work and save yourself time and money.

 Over 5,000 fitness, health & wellness professionals use PocketSuite’s free set of features:

 Packages Services & Classes

-Package any sets of services or classes you offer
+Package any set of services or classes that you offer

 Sell packages to clients for immediate and upfront payment